Discover the right home loan for your needs

 Learn about the different types of home loans available for financing renovations

-Education page intended to provide brief description of general loan types along with pros and cons for each
+This is an education page intended to provide valuable information on different types of home loans along with pros and cons for each

 Government guaranteed loan designed to provide consumers with financing to purchase (or refinance) a property in need of renovations and to simultaneously finance the cost of the improvements in the loan.The amount of the loan is based upon the increased value of the property after the improvements are completed.